Deeply Learning Deep Inelastic Scattering Kinematics: Training the DNN models

-Next, we fix the regularization parameter ${\cal R}$ to $10^{-5}$ and select optimal parameters for the learning rate ${\cal L}$ and batch size ${\cal B}$ experimentally by varying the learning rate against the batch size.
+The reconstruction of $x$ is more complex.
+We fix the regularisation parameter to $\mathcal{R} = 1.0\times 10^{-5}$ and select optimal parameters for the learning rate ${\mathcal L}$ and batch size ${\mathcal B}$ experimentally by varying the learning rate against the batch size.
 The appropriate selection of these parameters ensures fast convergence of the stochastic gradient method by balancing noise in the gradients with the stability of the algorithm.
 For each set of parameters, ten attempts are made and the best result in terms of the mean square error of the $x$ reconstruction model over the training set is chosen.
 The results are listed in Tab.~\ref{table:lrBatch}.
 The smaller learning rate assures a higher stability of the results than a larger learning rate.
 It prolongs the training process but avoids a poor convergence of the learning process as observed for larger learning rates.
 The larger batch size does not offer any advantages in our analysis as shown in Tab.~\ref{table:lrBatch}.
 We, therefore, select an initial learning rate of $10^{-5}$ with a minimal batch size.

-To choose the regularization parameter close to the optimal one, we vary its value with constant batch size of $10000$ and initial learning rate of $10^{-5}$ and again observe the mean square error of the $x$ reconstruction model over the training set.
+To choose the regularisation parameter close to the optimal one, we vary its value with constant batch size of $10000$ and initial learning rate of $10^{-5}$ and again observe the mean square error of the $x$ reconstruction model over the training set.
 For each set of parameters, ten attempts are made and the best result is chosen.
 The results are presented in Tab.~\ref{table:regularization}.
-Accordingly, we choose a regularization parameter of $10^{-6}$.
+Accordingly, we choose a regularisation parameter of $10^{-6}$.
+Using this regularisation, the neural network models for both $x$ and $Q^2$ are defined by weight parameters, of which 50\% are effectively zero, or less than $10^{-8}$